 Altered: Northchapel (1832-33 – mostly replaced)

 C A Buckler

 Charles Alban Buckler (1824-1905) was one of the five sons of J C Buckler (see immediately below).
-Interested in heraldry and church history, he became a Roman Catholic in 1844 and subsequently designed many Catholic churches and often their related schools..
+Interested in heraldry and church history, he became a Roman Catholic in 1844 and subsequently designed many Catholic churches and often their related schools.
 He was probably his father’s partner when in 1850-52 J C Buckler and Son undertook the restoration of two Anglican churches in Somerset and at least nominally the same partnership designed a mansion together in Northumberland as late as c1876.
 The son alone is also known to have worked on Hildersham church (Anglican) in Cambridgeshire in 1878.
-His reconstruction of Arundel Castle for the Duke of Norfolk (1874-1905) accounts for his work on the Fitzalan Chapel.
-He designed numerous Roman Catholic churches, including four other ones and two convents in Sussex.
+His reconstruction of Arundel Castle for the Duke of Norfolk (1874-1905) accounts for his work on the Fitzalan Chapel there.
 On occasion he worked in the Italianate style, particularly two mansions in Piccadilly.

 Lit: BAL Biog file.